leannejdong/data-social-science/README.md

 ## User Instruction

+* For demo of temporal analysis, please refer to `Taxonomy-Report.`

+* Some clustering done for spatial analysis, please refer to `cop-fit-v1`

-To compile, please make sure inputs are read from correct path.
+* To compile `Taxonomy-Report.`, please make sure inputs are read from correct path.

+* Due to size limit, data could not be uploaded

+* This is collaborated work between UTS and CSIRO/Data61.
+If you want to use any part of the report, or any questions, feel free to email the author.